Did you have a narcissistic mother?

 Did they think they can turn up late, and everyone should be instantly grateful they turned up at all?

-Where they never wrong?
+Where were they never wrong?
 Would they twist everything to blame you?
 Did they never apologise?

 The entitlement of the parent can leave you feeling like you are not important.
 Learning to place your needs below all others.